Are you planning train travel in Europe and are wondering exactly how does Interrail work?

 Most of the time, you can hop on trains spontaneously, sit where you like and just show your pass to the conductor when he or she comes around.
 However, some railway companies have a compulsory seat reservation, subject to a fee.

 This reservation fee is not included in your Interrail pass.
+The cost depends on the type of train, the type of seat and the railway company.

-Train services that require an advance reservation include:
+Train services that require a reservation include:

-- High-speed trains within Western Europe
+- High-speed trains in Western Europe

 - Night trains (the Caledonian Sleeper for example)